Welcome to Flannelgraphs!

 Theodore (Theo) is our second son who was born prematurely at 22 weeks—his early arrival resulted in a stillbirth and a massive hemorrhage in our hearts and lives.
 We miss him every day.

 Soon after we lost Theo, we had a miscarriage at seven weeks.
+We also experienced another seven-week miscarriage almost a year after having Ona.
 We don’t yet fully understand the reasons why God allowed this pain, but we do know that our lives are incredibly rich and we’re closer as a family and as a couple than ever before.
-Here’s our story about losing Theo, and we share more journal-esque posts about our losses here, here, and here.
-Caitlin also did a creative writing post on the lessons of death here.
+Here’s our story about losing Theo, and we share extensively about the lessons we’ve learned through our losses on the blog.